Eco School Page

 British Values

 We believe every child should have an equal voice.
 We meet with the team on a weekly basis and this is fed back through pupil voice to their peers.
-We have a very active school council made up of children that have been elected by their fellow pupils after producing a manifesto.
-We have noticed that children sitting on the Council have become more confident and articulate because they have been elected by their own classmates.
-The Council also interview members of staff about their role on a curriculum subject.
-The answers are then fed back to a member of the School Leadership Team in a School Council Meeting.
+We have a very active Eco Ambassador team made up of children that have been elected by their fellow pupils.
+The team have regular meetings with key staff and take a lead on new initiatives that they would like to drive in school.
+We have noticed that children sitting on the Eco Ambassador team have become more confident and articulate during meetings and delivering key messages to classes on a regular basis.

 To find out more information about litter picking in our local area and other initiatives to keep Oldham/Chadderton clean and Safe, click on the link below!